-Audi A4 years to avoid — most common problems
+Best and worst Audi A4 years — which to avoid

 Most common Audi A4 problems

-Even while a brand-new automobile may not have any immediate faults, the A4s, like all other cars, have known flaws that potential owners should be aware of once they age.
+Even while a brand-new automobile may not have any immediate faults, the A4s, like all other cars, have common problems that potential owners should be aware of once they age.

 Despite its dependability, the Audi A4 is not immune to problems that can impair performance.
 The following are some of the most common ones reported by drivers across different model years.